jermzblake/do-it/README.md

 ## What is Do It?

 Do It is a full-stack task management solution that streamlines your workflow with intelligent task organization, priority management, and progress tracking.
-Whether you're managing personal projects or coordinating team efforts, Do It provides the tools you need to stay organized and productive.
+Whether you're managing personal projects or chores, Do It provides the tools you need to stay organized and productive.

 ## Key Features